MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 ## Device I/O and environment

-Start the Quality Fundamentals app on your HoloLens.
+Start the Quality Fundamentals app on HoloLens.
 The app's homepage appears, and select **Device I/O and Environment**.
 We will explore how the HoloLens sensors and the surrounding environment will affect spatial mapping, tracking and the placement of holograms.

 ### Surfaces

 Mirrors or surfaces with mirrored finishes can confuse the HoloLens sensors about the shape of the object.
 Objects reflected on the surface may be interpreted by the device as changing environment, which can cause the device to loose tracking.
-If mirrored surfaces are causing challenges for your HoloLens, consider adding a screen or closable blinds.
+If mirrored surfaces are causing challenges for HoloLens, consider adding a screen or closable blinds.

 For more information, see [surfaces in a space](/hololens/hololens-environment-considerations#surfaces-in-a-space) in [HoloLens environment considerations](/hololens/hololens-environment-considerations).